Consensys/doc.web3signer/docs/HowTo/Get-Started/Start-Web3Signer.md

 * Specify the [subcommand] to indicate which signing mode to use.
 Valid subcommands are `eth1`, `eth2`, and `filecoin`.
 You can only specify one signing mode when starting Web3Signer.

-## Ethereum 2.0 considerations
+## Consensus layer considerations

-Ethereum 2.0 [slashing protection] is enabled by default, and you must specify the details the [slashing protection database], or disable slashing protection using the [`--slashing-protection-db-enabled`](../../Reference/CLI/CLI-Subcommands.md#slashing-protection-enabled) command line option.
+Consensus layer [slashing protection] is enabled by default, and you must specify the details the [slashing protection database], or disable slashing protection using the [`--slashing-protection-db-enabled`](../../Reference/CLI/CLI-Subcommands.md#slashing-protection-enabled) command line option.

 !!! note

-     Web3Signer also allows you to [bulk load Ethereum 2.0 signing keys] stored in Azure Key Vault.
+     Web3Signer also allows you to [bulk load consensus layer signing keys] stored in Azure Key Vault.

 Start the client, for example [Teku] by specifying the Web3Signer details.